grafana/grafana/docs/sources/plugins/catalog.md

 # Plugin catalog

 The plugin catalog allows you to browse and manage plugins from within Grafana.
-Only Grafana server administrators and organization administrators can access and use the catalog.
-The following access rules apply depending on the user role
+Only Grafana server administrators and organization administrators can access and use the plugin catalog.
+The following access rules apply depending on the user role:

 | Org Admin | Server Admin | Permissions                                                                                 |
 | --------- | ------------ | ------------------------------------------------------------------------------------------- |